TheMTank/cups-rl/README.md

 - [A3C](https://arxiv.org/abs/1602.01783) [Code from Ikostrikov](https://github.com/ikostrikov/pytorch-a3c)
-- [Gated-Attention Architectures for Task-Oriented Language Grounding](https://arxiv.org/abs/1706.07230) -- *Original code available on [DeepRL-Grounding](https://github.com/devendrachaplot/DeepRL-Grounding)*
+- [Gated-Attention Architectures for Task-Oriented Language Grounding](https://arxiv.org/abs/1706.07230) -- A3C with gated attention (A3C_LSTM_GA) *Original code available on [DeepRL-Grounding](https://github.com/devendrachaplot/DeepRL-Grounding)*
 also based on A3C made by Ikostrikov.

 Implementations of these can be found in the algorithms folder and a3c can be run on AI2ThorEnv with:
-`python algorithms/a3c/main.py`
+- `python algorithms/a3c/main.py`
+- For running a config file which is set to the BowlsVsCups variant of the NaturalLanguagePickUpObjectTask in tasks.py for running A3C_LSTM_GA model:
+`python algorithms/a3c/main.py --config-file-name NL_pickup_bowls_vs_cups_fp1_config.json --verbose-num-steps True --num-random-actions-at-init 4`
+- For running [ViZDoom]() synchronous with 1 process `python algorithms/a3c/main.py --verbose-num-steps True --sync --vizdoom -v 1`
+- For running atari with 8 processes:
+`python algorithms/a3c/main.py --atari --num-processes 8`

-Check the argparse help for more details and variations of running the algorithm with different hyperparams and on the atari environment as well.
+Check the argparse help for more details and variations of running the algorithm with different hyperparams.

 ## Installation